-As at the date of this report, Mr. Wu was interested in 205,000,000 shares of the Company, representing 68.3% of total issued shares of the Company, within the meaning of Part XV of the Securities and Futures Ordinance (the "SFO") (Cap 571 of the Laws of Hong Kong), all of which was held by Jiawei Resources Holding Limited ("Jiawei Resources Seychelles"), which was wholly owned by Mr. Wu.
+As at the date of this report, Mr. Wu was interested in 205,000,000 shares of the Company, representing 68.3% of total issued shares of the Company, within the meaning of Part XV of the Securities and Futures Ordinance (the "SFO") (Cap 571 of the Laws of Hong Kong), all of which was held by Jiawei Resources Seychelles, which was wholly owned by Mr. Wu.

-Ms. Wu Shandan (吳珊丹), aged 38, joined our Group in January 2014 as the chief financial officer of Ximei Guangdong.
+Ms. Wu Shandan (吳珊舟), aged 39, joined our Group in January 2014 as the chief financial officer of Ximei Guangdong.
 She was appointed as a Director on 26 May 2017, and was redesignated as an executive Director and appointed as the chief financial officer of our Company on 8 September 2017.
 She is also a director of each of Xinjia Seychelles and Xite Hong Kong.
 She is mainly responsible for managing our Group's financial matters.
-Ms. Wu graduated from South China University of Technology (華南理工大學) majoring in accounting (an online learning programme) in July 2009.
+Ms. Wu graduated from South China University of Technology (華南理工大學) majoring in accounting in July 2009.
+She was also graduated with a master of business administration from Hong Kong Metropolitan University in August 2021.
 In October 2018 and December 2018, Ms. Wu was awarded the Executive Management Career Award - Financial Management (Higher Professional Module Certificate with Merit) and Financial Analysis (Higher Professional Module Certificate with Distinction) by Cambridge Assessment International Education and by Cambridge International Examinations, respectively.
 Ms. Wu attained the directorate secretary qualification from the Shenzhen Stock Exchange in December 2016 and from the Shanghai Stock Exchange in November 2018.

-Ms. Wu has over 11 years of experience in financial management.
+Ms. Wu has over 12 years of experience in financial management.
 Prior to joining our Group, she was the financial manager of Seraphim Group Limited, a company which was principally engaged in investment, from October 2007 to June 2016 and was mainly responsible for supervision of daily management of the finance department.
 Ms. Wu was admitted as an associate member of the Association of International Accountants in January 2019.